A rustc soundness bug in the wild

 Looks good to me!
 Let’s publish a new version of the library to npm with this newly added solver!

-But wait, right, before that i should probably test it in the browser, just to make sure.
+But wait, right, before that I should probably test it in the browser, just to make sure.

 Uncaught (in promise) RuntimeError: unreachable